Dividing Assets & Debts

 The marriage has already ended…that’s why you’re getting a divorce!
 The divorce proceedings are simply setting up what the next stage of your lives will be like.
-And one of the first steps in the process is dividing the assets from your marriage.
+And one of the first steps in the process is splitting your assets.

-Other law firms will often take the easy approach when it comes to dividing assets, and simply declare that each spouse gets half of each asset.
+Other law firms will often take the easy approach when it comes to dividing assets in divorce, and simply declare that each spouse gets half of each asset.
 But this method breaks down quickly, leading to frustration and anger (two things we try to avoid here at Leap Frog Divorce).

-Instead of taking a machete to your stuff, we can use a surgical scalpel to split your assets up in a way that makes sense and leaves everyone happy.
+Instead of taking a machete to your stuff, we can use a surgical scalpel approach to your divorce, splitting assets in a way that makes sense.